 Three Black-owned construction firms joined forces to form the Presidential Partners consortium.
 It has recently been announced that this new joint venture will take the lead on the $300 million construction of the Obama Presidential Center.
+Construction is one of the most lucrative industries on the planet.
+There are many successful construction companies across the world, going to projeco.com.au show you this.
 It is great to see business booming and small businesses with also hopefully benefit from this large-scale project.
 Both in the United States and across the Pond in the United Kingdom, it can be a real challenge for businesses to thrive.
 This is why they often choose to cut costs wherever possible.
 One really useful way of doing this is opting to lease a van rather than buying outright.
 UK based IVL are helping small businesses to do this.

 Alone, none of these companies had the experience to win the bid to construct the institution that is slated for Chicago’s Woodlawn neighborhood.
 Together, according Mike Strautmanis, vice president at the Obama Foundation, it was an easy choice.